cybermouflons/cybermouflons.com/_posts/2020-08-11-spiderlabsctf-RemoteMgmntSystem/2020-08-11-spiderlabsctf-RemoteMgmntSystem.md

 hostname=/&port=1&username=/&password=-w+less+-FX+/etc/passwd+%0a
 ```

-After reading both `app.py` and `remoteapp.pyc` files (decompiled) we were unable to find the flag.
+After reading both the `app.py` and `remoteapp.pyc` files (decompiled) we were unable to find the flag.
 We also used `grep FLAG -R /` in order to recursively check each file for the flag, without any luck.

 `app.py`
 ```python